 First, remove the stems.
 Place the fresh herbs in a food processor with about a 1/4 cup of oil.
 Pulse until they’re fully chopped and blended.
 Using your ice cube tray, pour some of the oil and herb mixture into each well and freeze.
 Once frozen, you can remove the cubes from the tray and place them in a labeled freezer bag for long-term storage.

 If you’d prefer to keep the leaves whole, you can freeze them, similar to the water method, by packing the leaves in the wells of the ice cube tray and filling them with oil instead of water.

 One of the added benefits of freezing in oil is that if you want to use just a smidgen of herbs and oil instead of a whole cube, you can slice off a portion of the cube to use without having to melt down the entire cube.

 You can also freeze citrus zest, grated ginger, and other fresh aromatics using either the water or oil method, so get creative.
 It will allow you to always have just a little bit of whatever you need on hand.

-SLCG PRO TIP: If you have a small saucepan, you can toss a few cubes of citrus zest in along with a cinnamon stick and simmer on low for a lovely scent that will cozy up any room.
+SLCG PRO TIP: If you have a small saucepan, you can toss a few cubes of citrus zest in along with the cinnamon stick and simmer on low for a lovely scent that will cosy up any room.